Grievance Regarding Smart Meter Installation in Mirzapur

 - Mirzapur, April 2025: Local residents report that these same contractors are cutting corners by using old cables instead of the mandated armoured cables.

-Allegations of Fraud: Manipulation and Whistleblower Suppression
+Grievance Regarding Smart Meter Installation: Manipulation and Whistleblower Suppression

 The situation in Mirzapur is part of a larger pattern emerging across Purvanchal.
 In nearby Gorakhpur, a massive controversy erupted involving the Genus portal, where over 8,000 rejected smart meter cases were allegedly approved illegally via backend access.